Learning a second language fights brain disease.

 The interpretation is that speaking is more important than reading.
-One conclusion drawn must be that speaking places more demand on the brain which keeps it in shape.
+Therefore, one conclusion drawn must be that speaking places more demand on the brain, which keeps it in shape.
 The net effect is that you need to be in a non-English speaking country to thoroughly practice and improve your speaking abilities.

 The study also mentions that speaking more than two languages does not increase your protection, but I suppose it will not do any harm either.

 These findings are a revelation.
 As an English teacher, I knew that teaching English helped people achieve short and medium-term personal goals.
 However, I never knew that what I was doing may also help reduce long-term mental health issues.